zachpmanson/notes/notes/Archive/Lines.md

 ---

+> as a slow-witted human being I have a very small head

+-- Prof.dr.
+Edsger W. Dijkstra, *Notes on Structured Programming* Ch.
+1

+---

 > If you've never seen it before, Evangelion is a terribly depressing anime.
 It is the kind of thing that disturbs the comforted and comforts the disturbed.

 -- [Xe Iaso](https://xeiaso.net/blog/2024/much-ado-about-nothing/)